buildpacks/docs/content/docs/concepts/components/builder.md

 +++
 title="Builder"
 weight=1
 summary="A builder is an image that contains all the components necessary to execute a build.
-A builder image is created by taking a build image and adding a lifecycle, buildpacks, and files that configure aspects of the build including the buildpack detection order and the location(s) of the run image" aliases=[
+A builder image is created by taking a build image and adding a lifecycle, buildpacks, and files that configure aspects of the build including the buildpack detection order and the location(s) of the lifecycle" aliases=[
     "/docs/using-pack/working-with-builders/"
 ]